Pima Medical Institute-Las Vegas

 - Pima Medical Institute is a highly experienced and proven leader in health care education For more than 35 years, Pima Medical Institute has offered specialized, quality healthcare training that is quick and affordable, and has been serving the Las Vegas community since 2003.
 In Las Vegas, we offer medical training in las vegas certificate programs dental assistant, medical assistant, pharmacy technician, phlebotomy technician, veterinary assistant.

-- The teacher population of 31 teachers has declined by 32% over five years.
+The teacher population of 31 teachers has stayed relatively flat over five years.

 |Pima Medical Institute-Las Vegas||(NV) Community College Avg.|

-- The nearest community college to Pima Medical Institute-Las Vegas is Kaplan College-Las Vegas (5.3 miles away).
+The nearest community college to Pima Medical Institute-Las Vegas is Las Vegas College (6.2 miles away).

 - College Location Mi.
 Students

 - 97 students | 6.20 Mi170 North Stephaine Suite 145

 - 592 students | 6.20 Mi2350 Corporate Circle